-For projects NOT requiring RMR use the following, otherwise delete:
+For projects NOT requiring RMR.
+Otherwise delete.

 Motor vehicle refueling facilities equipped with both Phase I and Phase II vapor recovery systems satisfy the District's BACT requirement for air toxic control, and the District has determined the health risk impact from such sources are insignificant.
 Therefore, a health risk assessment will not be required.
 Compliance with this rule is expected.